Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Trip.** In place of 1 physical attack, if you have 2 free hands, you can attempt to trip a creature of your size or smaller within your reach.
 Make an Exertion check contested with the creature's Resistance.

+**Blend In.** Blend in a crowd or the environment.
+You can make a Covertness check contested with another creature's Awareness, if that creature is looking at you.
+On success, you become Unseen by that creature.
+If multiple creatures are looking at you, you make the check with Inverse Difficulty based on your Agility.

 **Draw.** Draw a weapon or two.

 **Hide.** If you are Unseen, you can make a Stealth check with Inverse Difficulty based on your Agility to become Hidden.